NIKHIL-BANALA/NIKHIL-BANALA/README.md

 - 👋 Hi, I’m @NIKHIL-BANALA
-- 👀 I’m interested in Programming and Coding
+- 👀 Interested in Programming and Coding
-- 🌱 I’m currently pursuing my B-tech in Computer Science and Engineering and Data Science
+- 🌱 Currently pursuing my B-tech in Computer Science and Engineering and Data Science
-- 💞️ I’m looking to collaborate on coding projects ( Python, Java )
+- 💞️ Looking to collaborate on coding projects ( Python, Java )
 - 📫 My LinkedIn - https://www.linkedin.com/in/nikhil-banala-19a862254/
 - 😄 Pronouns: He, Him, His